Major Digital Projects

 In keeping with the guidelines of the Québec’s digital cultural plan, the Digital Strategy 2015-18 of the MAC presents the principles priorities and goals that will allow the institution to focus its key digitization activities.

-- To consult the Digital Strategy (available in French only) (PDF) 759 Ko
+- To consult the Digital Strategy (in French) (PDF) 759 Ko

-- To see the diagram of the Museum’s digital and online presence (available in French only) (PDF) 403 Ko
+- To see the diagram of the Museum’s digital and online presence (in French) (PDF) 403 Ko

 Québec’s digital cultural plan